 A 24/7 AI Assistant on a Raspberry Pi, Reachable from Telegram

-I wanted a personal AI assistant that was always on, accessible from my phone, and lived on hardware I owned.
-Cloud chatbots are great, but they don’t have a persistent home, persistent memory, or the ability to quietly run things in the background while I’m doing something else.
-So I built one.
+For a while now I’ve wanted a personal AI assistant that stays online all the time, that I can reach from my phone, and that lives on hardware I actually own.
+Cloud chatbots are great, but they don’t have a persistent home.
+They don’t really remember anything between sessions, and they can’t quietly work on something in the background while I’m off doing other things.
+So I decided to build my own.

-The result: a Raspberry Pi 5 sitting on my desk, running OpenClaw with Claude as the model, reachable from anywhere via Telegram.
-I message it like a friend, and it answers — whether I’m at my laptop, walking around, or away from home.
+The result is a Raspberry Pi 5 sitting on my desk.
+It runs OpenClaw with Claude as the underlying model, and I can reach it from anywhere over Telegram.
+I send it a message and it answers, whether I’m at my laptop, out on a walk, or away from home for the weekend.

 The hardware

 I started with a Raspberry Pi 5 kit and a SanDisk High Endurance microSD card.
-High endurance matters here: this thing is going to be powered on 24/7, writing logs, swapping memory, and serving a small but constant workload.
-A standard consumer SD card would wear out faster than I’d like.
+The high endurance part matters because the Pi is going to be powered on around the clock, writing logs, swapping memory, and serving a small but constant workload.
+A regular consumer SD card would wear out faster than I’d want.

-Assembly was straightforward — slot the Pi into the case, attach the cooler, plug in power.
-Nothing exotic.
+Assembly was about as simple as it gets.
+Slot the Pi into the case, attach the cooler, plug in power.
+Nothing fancy.

 The OS

 I used the official Raspberry Pi Imager to flash Raspberry Pi OS onto the SD card.
-The imager has a handy advanced-settings panel where you can preconfigure the hostname, username, Wi-Fi, and enable SSH before the Pi ever boots.
-That meant the very first boot already had network and SSH ready — no monitor or keyboard needed.
+The imager has a really handy advanced settings panel where you can preconfigure the hostname, username, Wi-Fi credentials, and enable SSH before the Pi has ever booted.
+That meant the very first boot already had network and SSH ready to go.
+No monitor or keyboard needed.

 Remote access with Tailscale

 For remote access I went with Tailscale instead of opening ports on my router.
-Tailscale puts the Pi on a private mesh network (a “tailnet”) that I can reach from my laptop or phone as if it were on my LAN, regardless of where I am.
+Tailscale puts the Pi on a private mesh network (a “tailnet”) that I can reach from my laptop or phone like it’s sitting on my LAN, no matter where I am.

-- No exposed services on the public internet.
+- Nothing is exposed on the public internet.

-- Works the same at home, on coffee-shop Wi-Fi, or on cellular.
+- It works the same way at home, on coffee shop Wi-Fi, or on cellular.

-- Authentication is tied to my identity, not an IP address.
+- Authentication is tied to my identity rather than an IP address.

-Install was a one-liner on the Pi, then tailscale up and a login from the browser.
-After that, ssh andrew@andypi from anywhere just works.
+Installing it on the Pi was basically a one-liner, then tailscale up and a quick login from the browser.
+After that, SSHing into the Pi from anywhere just works.

 The brain: OpenClaw + Claude

 The Pi is the body.
-The brain is OpenClaw, an open-source agent runtime that handles the boring-but-important parts: messaging channels, sessions, memory, scheduled tasks, tool use.
-I plugged Claude in as the underlying model, so the assistant inherits Claude’s reasoning and writing while OpenClaw handles persistence and connectivity.
+The brain is OpenClaw, an open-source agent runtime that handles the less glamorous but really important parts: messaging channels, sessions, memory, scheduled tasks, tool use.
+I dropped Claude in as the underlying model, so the assistant gets Claude’s reasoning and writing while OpenClaw takes care of persistence and connectivity.

-A few things I like about this split:
+A few things I like about splitting it up this way:

 - The assistant has a workspace.
-A real directory on the Pi with notes, memory files, and project folders.
+It has a real directory on the Pi with notes, memory files, and project folders.
 It can read, write, and organize its own context across sessions.

 - It persists.
-Each session can pick up where the last one left off via memory files.
-It’s not amnesiac the way a fresh chat is.
+Each session can pick up where the last one left off through memory files.
+It isn’t amnesiac the way a fresh chat window is.

 The interface: Telegram

-The last piece was making it actually usable.
-Sitting at my laptop is fine, but the point of an always-on assistant is that I can reach it from anywhere.
-OpenClaw ships with a Telegram channel, so I created a bot via BotFather, dropped the token into the OpenClaw config, and pointed the channel at my session.
+The last piece was making it actually usable in daily life.
+Sitting at my laptop is fine, but the whole point of an always-on assistant is being able to reach it from anywhere.
+OpenClaw ships with a Telegram channel, so I created a bot through BotFather, dropped the token into the OpenClaw config, and pointed the channel at my session.

-Now I message the bot from Telegram and it routes straight to the assistant on the Pi.
-Replies come back in the same chat.
-I can ask it questions, kick off tasks, have it remind me of things, or just talk.
+Now when I message the bot from Telegram, it routes straight to the assistant on the Pi, and replies come back in the same chat.
+I can ask it questions, kick off tasks, have it remind me about things, or just chat with it.

 What it actually does

-- Background tasks — scheduled checks, reminders, occasional proactive nudges.
+- Background tasks like scheduled checks, reminders, and the occasional proactive nudge.

-It’s not magic.
+It isn’t magic.
 It’s a Pi, an SD card, a VPN, an agent runtime, and a model.
-But the combination feels surprisingly close to “an assistant of my own” — and that, to me, was worth building.
+But the combination feels surprisingly close to having an assistant of my own, and for me that was worth building.

 What’s next

-- Wiring it into more of my stuff (calendar, email, smart home).
+- Wiring it into more of my stuff like calendar, email, and smart home gear.

-- Possibly a second channel (WhatsApp or Signal) so I’m not locked into Telegram.
+- Possibly a second channel like WhatsApp or Signal so I’m not locked into Telegram.